ganeti/ganeti/man/gnt-instance.rst

 (for any reason) a warning is printed but execution is continued e) for existing NIC modification interactive verification is needed unless ``--force`` option is passed.

+If ``--hotplug-if-possible`` is given then ganeti won't abort in case hotplug is not supported.
+It will continue execution and modification will take place after reboot.
+This covers use cases where instances are not running or hypervisor is not KVM.

 See **ganeti**\(7) for a description of ``--submit`` and other common options.